-Despite killing 47 babies while a pediatric nurse, Genene Jones was released with a letter of recommendation and her professional reputation still intact.
+Despite killing 47 babies while working as a pediatric nurse, Genene Jones was released with a letter of recommendation and her professional reputation still intact.

 Genene Jones, a sixty-seven-year-old inmate in the Lane Murray Unit of the Texas Department of Criminal Justice, is set to be released in 2018.
 However, prosecutors are set on stopping that from happening and have reopened investigations against her to prevent her release, and with good reason.